Last Updated on 3 months by Usman Sheikh

 Hopefully, the value created is less in costs than the value received over the long-term and there you have a for-profit business model.

-In 2009, Simon Sinek wrote a book called “Start With Why” – he has become world-renowned after this book and as he eloquently articulates his claims the powerful TED Talk – that brands must start with the why.
+In 2009, Simon Sinek wrote a book called “Start With Why” – and since then, he has become world-renowned after this book and as he eloquently articulates his claims the powerful TED Talk – that brands must start with the why.

 I have to say when I read his book and watched his talk – I became a believer.